CEUS Reproducing System Of My Bösendorfer Imperial 290 Piano

 Image courtesy of Mr. Stahnke.

-The CEUS: it was in the Fall of 2005 when I first learned about CEUS, a new computerized reproducing piano system developed by L. Bösendorfer Klavierfabrik GmbH working in collaboration with the Austrian engineering firm TVE Electronic Systems and with the Vienna University of Technology.
 When I first heard the term "reproducing piano" I imagined little Bösendorfer pianos being born, popping out of a reproducing piano.
 But CEUS was designed for two purposes: 1. to record performances on the piano, and 2. have the piano replay the performance in the highest possible fidelity.
-CEUS would expand upon the prior 290SE developments while incorporating advances of technology, including networking, and software learned over the prior decades.
-The CEUS owes much to the original SE pianos including its hammer velocity sensing, closed-loop keyboard technology, and proportional pedaling.
-But CEUS resulted in patents pending for a number of innovations by the collaborators on the project.
+CEUS would expand upon the prior 290SE developments while incorporating advances of technology, including networking, and software improvements learned over the prior decades.
+The CEUS owes much to the original SE pianos including its optical shutters on the hammer shanks that provide hammer velocity sensing, closed-loop keyboard technology, and proportional pedaling.
+CEUS resulted in patents pending for a number of innovations by the collaborators on the project.
 The 'Bösendorfer CEUS' trademark was granted on 4 January 2006.

 At first glance by a casual reader the introduction of CEUS might have appeared to be just another player piano system.
-But understanding the high standards set by Bösendorfer for their products and knowing the history of the 290 SE, I imagined CEUS could be light years ahead of a system as capable as the 290 SE.
+But understanding the high standards set by Bösendorfer for their products, and knowing the history of the 290 SE, I imagined CEUS could be light years ahead of a system as capable as the 290 SE.
 I also hoped CEUS would have a very easy to learn user interface - at least better than DOS 3.0.
 In time I came to comprehend the CEUS is truly a technological leap transcending all previous recording and playback systems, allowing for the very first time the capability to accurately record and to play back the full expressiveness of even the most talented pianist.

-The CEUS system exactly records the sequence of keys and pedals on the piano with heretofore unprecedented accuracy.
+The CEUS system exactly records the sequence of keys and pedals of the piano with heretofore unprecedented accuracy.
 Then CEUS can load the recorded data file and command the piano keyboard and pedals to exactly reproduce the performance.
-With CEUS one reproduces the performance beholding a piano as commanding as the Imperial is when repeating the exact rehearsal or performance - any time and at my convenience.
-Then once could record the performance to a CD or SACD later with conventional microphones and gear, ideally on the same Bosendorfer CEUS piano or transmit the CEUS performance data files elsewhere to study or record the performance as reproduced on another similar piano (another Imperial piano with CEUS for example) - though there might be some subtle differences in how a pianist plays one instrument from another, or one to another venue owing to acoustics or inspiration from the surrounds.
-So I no longer have to settle for a mere audio recording of guest pianists; no longer would I have to play their CD or SACD through speaker systems that simply can not reproduce the qualities or sympathetic resonance effects.
-The possibilities were sounding very exciting to me.
+With CEUS one reproduces the performance beholding a piano as commanding as the Imperial is when repeating the exact rehearsal or performance - any time and at the pianist's convenience.
+The pianist could record the performance at their convenience, then play it back later on the same or similarly equipped CEUS piano.
+Alternatively, one could transmit the CEUS performance data (.boe) files elsewhere, to a studio with conventional microphones and recording gear, or to a concert hall with accompanists; as long as the destination has a Bösendorfer piano equipped with CEUS.
+Though there may be some subtle differences in how a pianist plays one instrument or another, or variation owing to the venue acoustics, or even the inspiration from the surrounds.
+CEUS allows one to study and critique, to record professionally, or simply set the piano to entertain.

 Bosendorfer CEUS Intro June 2006